akmal-unijaya/bakeryshop/README.md

 upload sql file to phpmyadmin

-the config file is set to use this project on xampp localhost,
+the config file is set to use mysql on xampp localhost,